fish-shell/fish-shell/.github/ISSUE_TEMPLATE/bug.md

   fish --version
   echo $version

-Please tell us which operating system and terminal you are using.
-The output of `uname -a` and `echo $TERM` may be helpful in this regard although other commands might be relevant in your specific situation.
+Please tell us which operating system (output of `uname`) and terminal you are using.

 Please tell us if you tried fish without third-party customizations by executing this command and whether it affected the behavior you are reporting: